launchdarkly/dotnet-server-sdk-redis/README.md

 This version of the library is built for the following targets:

-* .NET Framework 4.6.1: works in .NET Framework of that version or higher.
+* .NET Framework 4.6.2: works in .NET Framework of that version or higher.
-* .NET Standard 2.0: works in .NET Core 2.x, .NET 5.x, or in a library targeted to .NET Standard 2.x or .NET 5.x.
+* .NET Standard 2.0: works in .NET Core 3.x, .NET 6.x, or in a library targeted to .NET Standard 2.x.

 The .NET build tools should automatically load the most appropriate build of the library for whatever platform your application or library is targeted to.